kaapstorm/pregnant_justice/src/z_notes.rst

 Dee-Ann Freeman:
     Reporter for the New York Chronicle

-Jonathan Whitaker:
-    Reporter for the Washington Mercury

 Rick Bellingend-Hoff:
     Host of Burning Questions on the Fox News Network

+Emily:
+    Personal Assistant to Herman Crowbell.

+Jonathan Whittaker-Innes:
+    Reporter for the Washington Mercury